 visitors frequently get sunburned.
 The sun reflects very strongly off the stark whiteness of the expansive salt beds, not unlike the type of sunburn people get in very cold, snowy regions).
 Again, it is advisable to dress in layers.

-Road Conditions: Travelers should be aware and keep informed of
+Road Conditions: Travelers should stay informed on

-throughout the year, especially during the Bolivian rainy season when some roads become inaccessible, landslides are more frequent, and rivers swell, sometimes flowing over bridges, making crossing impossible.
+in Bolivia throughout the year, especially during the Bolivian rainy season when some roads become inaccessible, landslides are more frequent, and rivers swell, sometimes flowing over bridges, making crossing impossible.

 Reversed Seasons in Bolivia: Travelers arriving from the Northern Hemisphere should keep in mind that in the Southern Hemisphere seasons (and climate) are reversed, or the “opposite” of those in the North, with the hottest months (our summer) being November to February and the coldest months (our winter) being May to July.